 Pass on Left -- Pass others, going your direction, on their left.
 Look ahead and behind to make sure the lane is clear before pulling out.
 Pass with ample separation.
 Do not move back to the right until safely passed.
 Fast moving users are responsible for yielding to slower moving users.

 Give an Audible Signal Before Passing -- Give a clear signal before when passing.
 This signal may be a bell, horn or voice.
 Warn well in advance so that the slower user has time to react and you have time to maneuver if necessary.

 "Passing on your left" is the most common signal used to alert other users of your approach.
 “Good morning” also does the trick.
 If you're with a group of riders it is courteous to mention that there are more riders right behind you as you pass.

 "On Your Left" is your communication that you are passing - NOT a demand to move over & make room for you !

 Watch for head sets.
 Users with headsets on may not hear your warning so pass carefully.

 Use Caution When Entering and Crossing Other Trails -- When entering or crossing a trail at trail intersections, be prepared to yield to traffic on the cross trail or road.
 This is often the most dangerous point on a trail.

-Use Lights at Night -- If the trail is open and you are using it between dusk and dawn you must be equipped with lights.
-Bikes need a white front light and a red rear light or reflector.
+Use Lights at Night -- If the trail is open and you are using it between dusk and dawn you must be equipped with a light and reflectors.
+Bikes are required to have a white front light and a red rear reflector, as well as side & pedal reflectors.
+CVC 21201 also allows a red tail light in addition to rear reflector.
 Reflectors and reflective clothing are no help if there is no source of light.